Eiekama/418-project.github.io/README.md

 Contributors: Jingxuan Chen, Hank Xu

 ## Problem Definition
-We are going to implement a particle based 2D fluid solver based on smoothed particle hydrodynamics  (SPH) using CUDA on NVIDIA GPUs.
+We are going to implement a particle based 2D fluid solver based on smoothed particle hydrodynamics  (SPH).

 ### Background
 At a very high level, in particle based fluid simulation the evolution of a particle’s movement depends on contributions from its surrounding particles (particles that are too far away are ignored).
 More specifically, at each timestep each particle would compute its local density and pressure based on the position of surrounding particles, and using those two values compute the force acting on the particle, which can be used to derive acceleration and update the particle position.
 Since each particle updates its own position independently from the rest within a timestep, it would make sense to parallelize across particles to speed up the runtime.